Wanda Gág Read Aloud Book Award

 Description of Award

 The Wanda Gág Read Aloud Book Award for children’s literature, sponsored by the Curriculum Materials Center at Minnesota State University Moorhead, is for the best picture book of the year to read aloud to younger children.
 Picture books for children from the age range of toddlers to age eight are considered.
 All picture books eligible for the award are field-tested with children.
-Picture books published in the United States in 2012 are eligible for the 2013 award.
-The ninth annual Wanda Gág Read Aloud Book Award, honoring the author and illustrator of an outstanding English-language picture book of fiction or nonfiction, will be announced in May 2013.
+Picture books published in the United States in 2013 are eligible for the 2014 award.
+The tenth annual Wanda Gág Read Aloud Book Award, honoring the author and illustrator of an outstanding English-language picture book of fiction or nonfiction, will be announced in May 2014.